kingexe/My-Library/README.md

 bash
 Copy code
-cd My-Library-main.zip\My-Library-main\Front-end\My-library
+-cd My-Library-main.zip\My-Library-main\Front-end\My-library

 Install the dependencies:
 bash

 Copy code

-npm install
+-npm install

 Make sure the Api Link same as the back .

 Add bootstrap for the views

-npm install bootstrap
+-npm install bootstrap

+To run The app in Bash

+-npm run dev